Tag Archives: The Beatles

 Nowhere Boy (2009), Ann-Marie Duff

-The performances by Aaron Taylor-Johnson, Kristen Scott Thomas, Ann-Marie Duff and David Threlfall (of TV show Shameless – the original UK version ) really stood out for me.
-I particularly loved the powerful, well paced and perfectly choreographed confrontation scene towards the end.
-That moment took me back to my High School and College drama class days when you know that you’re experiencing something that just really works.
+The performances by Aaron Taylor-Johnson, Kristen Scott Thomas, Ann-Marie Duff, and David Threlfall (of the TV show Shameless – the original UK version) really stood out for me.
+I particularly loved the powerful, well-paced and perfectly choreographed confrontation scene towards the end.
+That moment took me back to my high school and college drama class days.
+A time when you know you’re witnessing something that just really works.

-Watch it for all the reasons above; 1950’s music, fashion, the story and performances you won’t be forgetting too soon.
+Watch it for all the reasons above; 1950s music, fashion, the story and performances you won’t forget any time soon.

 G